-In some cases, where work has ceased because of the coronavirus lockdown, your employer might ask if you want to be furloughed.
+In some cases, where work has ceased or been reduced because of the coronavirus restrictions, your employer might ask if you want to be furloughed.
 Information on what that means for you can be found below.

 What if my employer is considering layoffs or redundancies?

 Employers can use this scheme to retain their staff until they can reopen for business, rather than make staff redundant.
 They can ‘furlough’ employees and apply for a grant that covers part of their monthly wage costs.
 Since 1 July 2020, employers can require employees to return part-time but must pay normal wages for days worked.

 What is a furloughed/ flexible furloughed worker?

 To access the Job Retention Scheme, employers need to designate affected employees as ‘furloughed workers,’ and notify their employees of this change.

 Furloughed workers are unable to work because workplace operations have been affected by coronavirus.

 If you are furloughed, this will change the status of your employment relationship – your contract.
 This change in employment status remains subject to existing employment law and, depending on your employment contract, may be subject to negotiation.
 This change should be temporary.